Tyrolean State Museum Ferdinandeum, Innsbruck

 It comprises paintings, drawings, engravings, sculptures, and miniatures dating from the Middle Ages to the modern era.
 The collection includes pieces mostly made by Austrian, Dutch and German artists, such as Lucas Cranach, Bernhard Strigel, Caspar Gras, Rembrandt van Rijn, Joseph Anton Koch, Angelika Kauffmann, Oskar Kokoschka, and Egon Schiele, among others.

-The collections of history, archaeology, ethnography and musical instruments mostly focus on the Tyrolean region (which historically encompassed, along with the Austrian Tyrol, also the South Tyrol and Trentino regions of Italy).
+The collections of history, archaeology, ethnography, and musical instruments mostly focus on the Tyrolean region (which historically comprises, along with Austrian Tyrol, also South Tyrol, and the Province of Trento in northern Italy).